Experimental observation of anomalous supralinear response of single-photon detectors: Theoretical models of the SPAD response function

 One finds that $\Delta_{\text{AP}} \equiv \Delta_{\text{NP}}$, which follows from the equivalence \eqref{eq:params_equivalence} and the scaling of $R$ by a linear factor there.
 The principle is that both $f_{\text{AP}}^{-1}$ and $f_{\text{NP}}^{-1}$ yield incident rates that differ by the same linear factor, and their ratio does not change upon the multiplication by 1/2.
 A subsequent application of $f$ therefore gives identical rates for both models.
 As a result, all fitted models are identical and yield the same $\chi^2$ either with or without afterpulsing.

 A further consideration would be a more complex afterpulsing model that considers the temporal distribution of afterpulses \cite{Straka2020}.
-This model is numerical and so cannot be used for least-squares fitting.
+This model is based on computationally demanding Monte-Carlo simulations and is therefore unsuitable for least-squares fitting.
 However, the difference between this full model $\Delta_{\text{full}}$ and the simple model \eqref{eq:modelAP} can be evaluated for an example case.
-In Fig.~\ref{fig:afterpulsing}, the difference is shown for DET1 based on the afterpulsing data measured in Ref.~\cite{Straka2020}.
-The plot is shown in log-scale, so a difference of one corresponds to one order of magnitude in Fig.~\ref{fig_dead_time_2}.
+In Fig.~\ref{fig:afterpulsing}, the difference is shown for SPAD-1 based on the afterpulsing data measured in Ref.~\onlinecite{Straka2020}.
 Note that we have already established the equivalency of \eqref{eq:model} and \eqref{eq:modelAP}, so we can conclude that the full model introduces a very small correction to the basic model we used to fit the data.